pvdrz/pijama/notes.md

 them.

 Finally, we have addresses or `addr` which represent memory locations.
-For now, we will say that addresses are composed of a base address stored in a register and an offset stored in a 32-bit signed integer (we only use 32 bits because offsets are not supposed to be large).
+For now, we will say that base addresses are stored in a register, we will extend this later.
+The effective address is computed by adding an offset to the base address, this offset that can be either an `im16` or `im32` according to the instruction (this is a limitation of the `x86` instruction set).

 Now we are ready to encode those instructions as valid `x86_64` machine code.